Penetration testing up in the air: Securing radio frequency networks

 Published 13th September 2016

-As a full-time penetration tester, I’m often asked to look at the out-of-ordinary security vulnerabilities.
+As a full-time penetration tester, I’m often asked to look at the out-of-ordinary security vulnerabilities and make risk management software and service recommendations.
 A case in point was when a major UK financial institution asked us to test for vulnerabilities in its radio frequency (RF) networks, looking at its WiFi networks, digital mobile radio (DMR) systems, cordless DECT phones, Bluetooth devices and more.

 These days, a great deal of office networking and comms equipment runs over RF, so the organization was concerned that its data and networks may be exposed to potential vulnerabilities from vectors that they hadn’t tested before: in this case, literally in the air around the organization!

 So, this particular job involved me being both inside the organisation’s offices, and getting up onto the rooves of the buildings surrounding the office, so that I could perform a full scan of the frequencies commonly used by RF equipment in the area, using different antennas and kit for each frequency.
 It’s then a case of identifying where each one is coming from – not an easy task in a densely populated and IT-intensive area such as the City of London.

 I made a number of interesting discoveries during the penetration testing.
 The first vulnerability I found was that the encryption of digital mobile radio (DMR) systems can quite easily be cracked.
 Many users don’t employ proper encryption as it’s expensive, and they tend to just rely on a built-in feature called basic privacy.
 DMR radios are commonly used by security staff as well as emergency services, so a hacker could cause potentially fatal disruption if they hacked the DMR systems.

 Although security staff are told not to discuss confidential information over the radios, it would be easy for them to lapse and mention something they shouldn’t.